-Administrative Process: All matters of academic misconduct begin with an administrative process and most cases are decided upon through an administrative meeting, which is a discussion between the student alleged to be in violation of a university policy, professor of the course (in which the alleged violation occurred), and academic dean.
+Administrative Process: All matters of academic misconduct begin with an administrative process and most cases are decided upon through an administrative meeting, which is a discussion between the student alleged to be in violation of a university policy, the professor of the course (in which the alleged violation occurred), and academic dean.
 The student will be notified (typically by email) of the specific violation under consideration in advance of the administrative meeting.
 The academic dean will review the complaint with the student and give the student an opportunity to respond.
 The academic dean, in consultation with the professor of the course, will determine whether the student is responsible for the alleged policy violation and, if so, issue (an) appropriate sanction(s).
 Administrative hearings are conducted in private and are strictly confidential.

 If the student is deemed to be in violation and accepts responsibility and agrees to the proposed sanction(s), the student waives the right to appeal, the resolution becomes final, and the outcome is recorded on the student’s disciplinary record.

-If the student is deemed to be in violation and the student accepts responsibility, but is unable to agree to the proposed sanction(s), the case will be forwarded to the Divinity Conduct Board for a hearing.
+If the student is deemed to be in violation and the student accepts responsibility but is unable to agree to the proposed sanction(s), the case will be forwarded to the Divinity Conduct Board for a hearing.

 If the student is deemed to be in violation and the student denies responsibility, the case will be forwarded to the Divinity Conduct Board for a hearing.

 Divinity Conduct Board Hearing: The Divinity Conduct Board is a panel of faculty and staff appointed to hear cases of academic misconduct.
-It is composed of the academic dean (who will serve as chair of the board), an appointed staff member, and two appointed faculty members (with an additional faculty or staff member appointed as an alternate).
+It is composed of the academic dean (who will serve as chair of the board), an appointed staff member, three students, and two appointed faculty members (with an additional faculty or staff member appointed as an alternate).
 The student may request one faculty member of the student’s choice to be added to the Divinity Conduct Board if such a request is made at least 48 hours prior to the hearing.
 The general course of procedure for a Divinity Conduct Board hearing is as follows: (a) description of the alleged violation, (b) comments from the accused, (c) questions (to the accused by the panel for additional information and/or clarifications), (d) testimony/questions of other material witnesses (if applicable), and (e) closing comments from the accused.
 The panel may consider any information it deems relevant.
 If the panel needs additional information during a hearing, the panel may request such information and suspend its decision until such information is obtained.
 The accused will have the right to respond to any additional information that is used in considering an outcome.
 The Divinity Conduct Board may find the student responsible for academic misconduct by a majority vote; it may also, by majority vote, dismiss any charge.
 Upon finding a student responsible for academic misconduct, the Divinity Conduct Board may determine and impose (an) appropriate sanction(s).
 The sanction of expulsion must be supported by a minimum of three members of a four-person panel or four members of a five-person panel.

 Appeal for Matters of Academic Misconduct: A person found responsible of a covenant breach through the administrative or conduct board hearing process may appeal the case to the dean of the Divinity School by providing: 1) written notice of that intention within forty-eight hours and 2) a written statement of the grounds of the appeal within seven days of the receipt of the verdict.
 Grounds for appeal include new and significant evidence that might alter the case or violation of due process.
 The dean will review the case.
 The dean’s decision is final.
 This appeal process does not apply to students subject to Involuntary Administrative Withdrawal.